 Detailed cytological examination of pleural fluid was done after pleural tapping.
 The physical and biochemical findings were correlated with each other.
-Neubauer chamber was charged with the sample received and total leucocyte count (TLC) as well as differential leucocyte count (DLC) were done.
+Neubauer chamber was charged with the sample received and total white blood cell (WBC) and differential leucocyte count(DLC) was done.
 Pleural fluid was centrifuged at 1000 RPM for 10 minutes and smears were made.
-One slide was prepared as direct smear and 2 slides were made from the centrifuged sediment.
-All the slides were stained with Giemsa stain for the assessment of cytomorphology of the cells.
-Slides were mounted with DPX and examined under low power (10x) as well as high power objective (40x).
-Detailed cytological examination of pleural fluid was done after pleural tapping.
-The physical and biochemical findings were correlated with each other.
-Neubauer chamber was charged with the sample received and total leucocyte count (TLC) as well as differential leucocyte count (DLC) were done.
-Pleural fluid was centrifuged at 1000 RPM for 10 minutes and smears were made.
-One slide was prepared as direct smear and 2 slides were made from the centrifuged sediment.
-All the slides were stained with Giemsa stain for the assessment of cytomorphology of the cells.
+One slide was prepared with direct smear for total white blood cell count and 2 slides were made from centrifused part for differential leucocyte count and again correlated with Neubauer chamber's count.
+Slides were stained with Giemsa stainfor the morphology of the cells.
 Slides were mounted with DPX and examined under low power (10x) as well as high power objective (40x).